chihebgmc/learn_git/README.md

-# Workshop Git and Github
+# Workshop Git and GitHub
+learn git and GitHub for beginners